Britain rules out export restrictions on pharma products

-Britain says it has never blocked vaccine exports, in the face of demands from the European Union that AstraZeneca (AZN.L) vaccine made in Britain is used to supply its EU contract. read more
+Britain says it has never blocked vaccine exports, in the face of demands from the European Union that AstraZeneca vaccine made in Britain is used to supply its EU contract.

 “We will not ever block exports to anywhere around the world of a product made from for a market around the world,” Hancock said.